XenophonLXH/xenobar/README.md

 ## The Layout
 1. Workspaces on the left
-2. Date, Time and Time spent coding in the middle
+2. Date, Time and time spent coding in the middle
 3. Bitbucket, Lightshot, Brightness, WiFi Strength and session management on the right

 ## Demo